FanisGl/Client-in-FX-market/README.md

 ![image](https://github.com/user-attachments/assets/24225573-8cb6-4495-aa5f-7270a069c6d4)
 > [Client in FX Market.pdf](https://github.com/user-attachments/files/16713539/Client.in.FX.Market.pdf)
 >
-> Dashboard made out of the IPS (International Passengers Survey) dataset: [Travel Pac, 2023](https://www.ons.gov.uk/peoplepopulationandcommunity/leisureandtourism/datasets/travelpac) of ONS (Office of National Statistics.)
+> Power BI Dashboard made out of the IPS (International Passengers Survey) dataset: [Travel Pac, 2023](https://www.ons.gov.uk/peoplepopulationandcommunity/leisureandtourism/datasets/travelpac) of ONS (Office of National Statistics.)

+The first goal was to identify the exact industry/market which our client operates in, and understand what market share are they competing for.
+This helps to create a benchmark and evaluate what *current efforts* bring back home.